cal-itp/data-infra/docs/publishing/sections/5_notebooks_styling.md

 ### Parameterized Titles

-- If you're parameterizing the notebook, the first Markdown cell must include parameters to inject.
+- When parameterizing a notebook, the first Markdown cell must include parameters to inject.
   - Ex: If `district` is one of the parameters in your `sites/my_report.yml`, a header Markdown cell could be `# District {district} Analysis`.
   - Note: The site URL is constructed from the original notebook name and the parameter in the JupyterBook build: `0_notebook_name__district_x_analysis.html`